Herman Darewski

-Herman Darewski (17 April 1883 – 2 June 1947) was a British composer and conductor of light music.
+Herman Darewski (17 April 1883 – 2 June 1947) was a British composer and conductor of theatrical music.
 His most successful work was perhaps The Better 'Ole, which ran for over 800 performances in its original London production in 1917.
 Some of his songs became very successful in musical revues.

-Born in Minsk, and musically trained in Vienna, he worked in London, for the first 15 years of the new century, as a composer of light songs, some of which were written for the new theatre form, revue.
-After the First World War, Darewski had a long career as a conductor of light music, both in London and at English coastal resorts.
+Born in Minsk, and musically trained in Vienna, he worked in London, for the first 15 years of the new century as an in-house composer with Francis, Day and Hunter.
+By 1914 his songs were being used in musical revues.

+After the war, he was unable to establish himself as a publisher and turned to conducting light music orchestras.
+By the mid-20s his established style of music was starting to sound increasingly outmoded.
+His last full show was staged in 1923.
+Following this he continued as a conductor in London and at English coastal resorts and had his own successful dance band for many years.

 Life and career

-Darewski was born in Minsk, then part of the Russian empire, where his father Eduard Darewski, a Polish singing professor, was working.
+Darewski was born of Jewish background in Minsk, then part of the Russian Empire, where his father Eduard Darewski, a Polish singing professor, was working.
 The family moved to London, where Herman was educated.
 He studied at the London College of Music, where he distinguished himself as a piano student, passing examinations in record time.
 One of his brothers was the theatre producer Ernest C. Rolls, and his younger brother Max (1894–1929) followed him into the musical profession.
 Herman went to Vienna to study music, between 1897 and 1900.
-He was engaged by the London music publishers Francis, Day and Hunter as one of their composing staff.
-He remained with them for 15 years.